Nystik-gh/Novel-AI-Enhancements/README.md

 #### iOS Compatibility

 It is possible to run userscripts on iOS using a Safari extension.
 For more information on how to set this up, you can refer to the [iOS Userscripts project on GitHub](https://github.com/quoid/userscripts).
+It could also possibly work with [Orion Browser](https://apps.apple.com/us/app/orion-browser-by-kagi/id14844982000) with Violentmonkey.

-However, I do not have an iOS device and have not tested if the script runs at all on safari.
+However, I do not have an iOS device and so cannot test either if these solutions.
 If you successfully run the script on iOS, please consider sharing your experience to help other users.

 ### Reporting Compatibility Issues